-A major challenge that commonly impacts blockchain technology is scalability.
-This means how well a blockchain can handle a growing amount of work or users.
-In this article, we will learn about what makes blockchain slow, the current solutions to improve its speed, and what the future might hold for blockchain scalability.
+Let’s talk about one of the biggest hurdles I’ve seen with blockchain technology: scalability.
+Basically, this is all about how well a blockchain can keep up when more people start using it, or when there’s a lot more work for it to do.
+In this article, I will discuss what makes blockchain slow, the current solutions to improve its speed, and what the future might hold for blockchain scalability.

 Key Takeaways